brightlystar0117/solana-sniper/README.md

 ## Contact

-For any business inquiries or support, please reach out to us:
+For any business inquiries, please reach out to us:

 - Discord: `kokiez4000`
 - Telegram: `kokiez4000`